kylerisse/k8s-hard-way-course/README.md

 - make sure docker works locally
 - follow the steps in the `Setting Up Your Cloud Servers` lesson
 - setup key based auth on the cloud instances for `user`
+- setup NOPASSWD sudo for user on the cloud instances
 - modify ssh config similar to `ssh.config.sample`
 - copy `hosts.sample` to `hosts` and populate with IPs of the cloud instances (public IPs need to be updated each time lab times out)
 - copy `hosts` file to the cloud instances using `deploy_hosts.sh`